-[28,29], UV/IR photodetector [30,31].
-Other materials like CdS NPs dopted with copper and their analysis as p-Cds /n-ZnO synthesized as a thin film photodiode has been used in a photodiode application [32].
+Other materials such as CdS NPs dopted with copper and their analysis as p-Cds/n-ZnO synthesized as a thin film photodiode has been used in a photodiode application [32].
 Furthermore, metal oxide composite was also fabricated as a photodiodes [33].
 Graphene-organic semiconductor hybrid were also fabricated as materials for new photodiodes device [34].
-In this work, we present the successful growth of vertically aligned CuO NWs of copper foil thermally oxidize in atmospheric air using tube furnace.
-The results show an investigation of surface morphologies, crystal structures of CuO NWs produced at different temperatures of oxidation and different times.
+In this work, the successful growth of vertically aligned CuO NWs of copper foil thermally oxidize in atmospheric air using tube furnace were presented.
+The surface morphologies and crystal structures of CuO NWs produced at different oxidation temperature and time were investigated.
 The optimum growth temperature of vertically aligned CuO NWs produced via thermal annealing of copper foil was determined.
-Besides the synthesis and characterization of CuO NWs, their performance as a photodetector fabrication for visible light / NIR was also investigated.
+Besides the synthesis and characterization of CuO NWs, their performance as a photodetector fabrication for visible light/near-infrared (NIR) was also investigated.

-2. Experimental details
+2. EXPERIMENTAL DETAILS

-2.1 Thermal oxidation
+2.1 Thermal Oxidation

-Before the CuO nanowires (CuO NWs) growth, pieces of commercial grade copper foil (20mmx20mmx0.2mm) were washed with soap solution.
-The foils were washed again with dilute hydrochloric acid to remove the native oxide layer, then rinsed in deionized water and followed by cleaning with acetone, ethanol, and deionized water under an ultrasonic bath for 15 min and, finally, dried with nitrogen (N_2) flow.
-The thermal oxidation process of the foil was conducted in a single zone tube furnace with quartz tube (5 cm diameter, 100cm long).
+Before the CuO nanowires (CuO NWs) growth, pieces of commercial grade copper foils (20mm×20mm×0.2mm) were washed with soap solution.
+The foils were then washed again with dilute hydrochloric acid to remove the native oxide layer, then rinsed in deionized water and followed by cleaning with acetone, ethanol, and deionized water under an ultrasonic bath for 15 min.
+Then, the foils were finally dried with nitrogen (N2) flow.
+The thermal oxidation process of the foil was conducted in a single zone tube furnace with quartz tube (5cm diameter, 100cm long).
 The cleaned copper foils were loaded on alumina boat for each step of temperature and inserted into the middle of the quartz tube.
 The tube furnace was heated to the set-point temperature of 450°C, 500°C, and 550°C at atmospheric pressure and with time variation.
 The furnace then switched off and allowed to cool naturally to room temperature to prevent the film from cracking by thermal stress by air.
 The sample was pulled out of the furnace for further characterization.